 Address: Kødbyen, 1716 Copenhagen V

-This December, Thomas Dambo invites us all to his christmas village, build solely by recycled wood.
-You can join in making your own presents, decorations and christmas trees made from recycled materials.
-Watch the entertainment unfold on stage or listen to some of the speakers that will stop by troughout December.
+This December, Thomas Dambo invites us all to his Christmas village, build solely by recycled wood.
+You can join in making your own presents, decorations and Christmas trees made from recycled materials.
+Watch the entertainment unfold on stage or listen to some of the speakers that will stop by throughout December.